dtortosa/capstone_project/README.md

 # **Capstone Project**

 This repository includes analyses about my data science capstone project.
-I will create a polygenic score of human height using state of the art and novel approaches within [openSNP](https://en.wikipedia.org/wiki/OpenSNP).
+I will attempt to use twitter sentiment around Europe's economy in order to improve the prediction of the EUR/USD exchange rate.